junxit/us-congress-bills-117/bill.md

   >       - **(ii)** the recommendations proposed under subparagraph (B)(iii).
   >   - **(2)** *Annual report to Congress* The Secretary shall submit to Congress, on an annual basis, a report on the updates made to the Clearinghouse during the preceding 1-year period under paragraph (1)(C), which shall include a description of any changes made to the Clearinghouse.

-- **(b)** *Technical Amendments* The table of contents in section 1(b) of the Homeland Security Act of 2002 (Public Law 107–296; 116 Stat.
+- **(b)** *Technical Amendment* The table of contents in section 1(b) of the Homeland Security Act of 2002 (Public Law 107–296; 116 Stat.
 2135), as amended by section 9 of this Act, is amended by inserting after the item relating to section 2220 the following:

 ## § 4.
 Notification of Clearinghouse